AsgeDarrWork/BethanysPieShop/README.md

 - Replace the connection string in the StorageRepository.cs file with your own from deploy.ipynb

 #### 5. Setup Cognitive textual analysis
+- Nothing needed but for information is the connection string in the CommentRepository.cs file